Green function in metric measure spaces: Introduction

 \subsection{Acknowledgments}

-The first-named author would like to thank Bruce Kleiner for many discussion about this topic during a visit to the Courant Institute in January 2018.
-The authors are grateful to Nageswari Shanmugalingam for several conversations about the topics discussed in the paper.
+The first-named author would like to thank Bruce Kleiner for many discussions related to Green functions on metric measure spaces during a visit to the Courant Institute in January 2017.
+In particular, a proof of Theorem~\ref{thm:ubddGreen} for $Q\ge 2$ emerged from these discussions.

+The authors are also grateful to Anders Bj\"orn, Jana Bj\"orn, Sylvester Eriksson-Bique and Nageswari Shanmugalingam for several conversations about the topics in this paper.